 In this period we witness a rise in society of the middle class, of traders and merchants, often not of Ostian origin.
 Some were free immigrants, others freedmen .
 Especially people from North Africa started to play a dominant role, but France, Spain, Greece, Turkey, Syria and Egypt are also documented.
 We encounter these immigrants as procuratores annonae, in the city council, and involved in all phases of the grain-supply: as owners of ships transporting grain over sea and the Tiber (navicularii and codicarii), as grain merchants (mercatores frumentarii), and as grain weighers (mensores frumentarii).

 Freedmen were often active in the trade of their patron.
 The guild of the Seviri Augustales, focusing on the cult of the Emperors, was entirely made up of freedmen.
 It resembles the trade guilds.
 And as magistri vici freedmen were in charge of the cult of the Lares Compitales, deities worshipped at crossroads.

 Many people who worked in Portus lived in Ostia.
-They crossed the Tiber with ferries (there was no bridge) and walked to the harbour district.
+They crossed the Tiber with ferries (there does not seem to have been a bridge) and walked to the harbour district.
 A large necropolis on the Isola Sacra, near Portus, shows that apartments were also built near the harbour basins.
-The famous physician Galenus lived in Ostia from 169 until 175 AD.
+The famous physician Galenus worked in Ostia from 169 until 175 AD.
 He wrote: "All the doctors in these places (Ostia and Portus) are my friends, and both are populous centres".Back to index

 4.5 The archaeological remains